upstash/vector-py/README.md

     ids=["id1", "id2"],
 )

-print(
-    res.deleted,  # How many vectors are deleted out of the given ids.
+# How many vectors are deleted out of the given ids.
-)
+print(res.deleted)
 ```

 or, for singular deletion: